libremesh/lime-packages/packages/pirania/Readme.md

     /usr/libexec/rpcd/pirania ubus pirania API (this is used by the web frontend) /usr/share/rpcd/acl.d/pirania.json ACL for the ubus pirania API

+    /etc/shared-state/publishers/shared-state-publish_vouchers inserts into shared-state the local voucher db /etc/shared-state/hooks/pirania/generate_vouchers bring updated or new vouchers from the shared-state database into the local voucher db
 ```

 ### Trafic capture